SuryaKDev/RideConnect-Platform/New_UI/README.md

-# New UI_RideConnect
+# RideConnect Frontend

-This project is the new User Interface for the RideConnect platform, built with modern technologies.
+This is the new UI for the RideConnect Platform.

-## Technologies Used
+## Project info

+This project is built with:

 - Vite
 - TypeScript